cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_08_users_app_and_db_by_helm.md

 ## Step 2: Job to fill DB
 Now you added a premiumUser to the DB by hand, which we now want to automate.

 In the bulletinboard-users/templates subfolder there is a `post-install-job.yaml`, this is almost complete, only the command to fill the DB is missing.
 Currently there is an `echo "hello k8s trainee"` executed where we want the command to put a user in the DB.
 Change this echo to the curl above, and think about how to handle the single and double quotes.
 (In a yaml, if you want to use a ' in a single quoted string use ''.)
-After you adapted the file you can activated it in the chart by setting the value `InitPostJobEnabled: true`.
+After you adapted the file you can activated it in the chart by setting the value `InitPostJobEnabled: true` (in `values.yaml`).
 Now delete the old helm chart, and be sure that also the presisted volume of the user db gets removed.
 Use `helm list` to get the name of the installed chart and then do `helm delete <name of installed bulletinboard>`.

 After it is gone you can execute again `helm install bulletinboard-users`.